heabijay/warface-fastzoom/README.md

 ## Safety

 The app doesn't inject into the game and doesn't interact with it.
 App just emulating mouse click.
 So it looks safe.

-But I guess, If a lot of people start using this solution, they could do something to block the work of this app.

 So, **use this program for your own risks**.